 AndroidPatch Module (APM)

-About 2142 wordsAbout 7 min
+About 2984 wordsAbout 10 min

 2025-12-23

-FolkPatch provides a module mechanism (AndroidPatch Module), which can modify system partitions while maintaining their integrity; this mechanism is commonly referred to as systemless.
+FolkPatch provides a module mechanism ( AndroidPatch Module ), which can modify system partitions while maintaining their integrity; this mechanism is commonly referred to as systemless.

-FolkPatch's module implementation is copied and modified from Apatch modules, thanks to Apatch.
+FolkPatch's module implementation is copied and modified from APatch modules, thanks to APatch.

 The following documentation is largely derived from KernelSU documentation, with most content consistent with KernelSU.
 The main differences to note are: